Solitaire (James Bond): Film biography

-Solitaire is a psychic in the employ of Dr. Kananga.
-As Bond travels to New York by plane, Solitaire describes his journey to Dr. Kananga through the use of Tarot cards.
+In the 1973 film Live and Let Die, Solitaire (Jane Seymour) is a psychic in the employ of Dr. Kananga (Yaphet Kotto).
+As James Bond (Roger Moore) travels to New York by plane, Solitaire describes his journey to Dr. Kananga through the use of Tarot cards.
 The one drawback to her ability is that she must remain a virgin in order to preserve it.

 After Bond follows Kananga to the Fillet of Soul restaurant, he meets Solitaire.
 After a rather brief encounter with Mr. Big, Bond asks Solitaire about his future.
 When instructed to pick up a card Bond quizzically comments "us?” after picking up The Lovers card.

-When Bond and Rosie Carver visit San Monique, Solitaire tells Kananga the future, once more picking The Lovers card in regard to Bond, but for the first time she lies to him about what she sees, saying that it is the Death card.
+When Bond and Rosie Carver (Gloria Hendry) visit San Monique, Solitaire tells Kananga the future, once more picking The Lovers card in regard to Bond, but for the first time she lies to him about what she sees, saying that it is the Death card.
 When her false reading proves to be inaccurate, she incurs Kananga's anger.
-He points out that her mother had had the gift too, but lost it and so became useless to him (Presumably by losing her virginity and perhaps resulting in Solitaire's birth).
+He points out that her mother had had the gift too, but lost it and so became useless to him (presumably by losing her virginity and perhaps resulting in Solitaire's birth).
 Later that evening Bond returns to the island.
 After convincing Solitaire they are meant to be lovers, by the use of a Tarot deck secretly composed of only The Lover cards, Bond succeeds in seducing her.
 After losing her virginity to Bond, Solitaire loses her psychic power, which endangers her life.
 Bond discovers Kananga is hiding vast areas of opium poppy fields.
-Bond and Solitaire evade Kananga's men, escaping in Quarrel Jr.'s boat.
+Bond and Solitaire evade Kananga's men, escaping in Quarrel Jr. (Roy Stewart)'s boat.

-After arriving in New Orleans, Bond and Solitaire are captured and taken to Mr Big.
+After arriving in New Orleans, Bond and Solitaire are captured and taken to Mr. Big, who is revealed to be Kananga in disguise.
 Before Bond can be given his skydiving lesson without a parachute, he manages to escape.
 Solitaire is recaptured by Kananga's henchmen and taken back to him.

-Later, Felix Leiter informs Bond that after a raid on the Fillet of Soul, Kananga has taken Solitaire back to San Monique, leaving three Tarot cards: The High Priestess, The Moon, and Death.
-After travelling to San Monique, Bond rescues Solitaire and kills Kananga while Quarrel Jr. destroys the opium poppy fields.
+Later, Felix Leiter (David Hedison) informs Bond that after a raid on the Fillet of Soul, Kananga has taken Solitaire back to San Monique where she is to be sacrificed in a voodoo ceremony, leaving three Tarot cards: The High Priestess, The Moon, and Death.
+After travelling to San Monique, Bond rescues Solitaire from being sacrificed and kills Kananga while Quarrel Jr. destroys the opium poppy fields.